jasonli5467/hello-world/README.md

 # hello-world
 A tutorial repository

-Hi, dthis is for tutorial step by Github.
+Hi, this is for tutorial step by Github.